-There are three common types of spinal tumors that can cause back pain: vertebral column tumors, intradural-extramedullary tumors, and intramedullary tumors.
+There are 2 general types of spinal tumors that can cause pain: primary tumors and secondary (metastatic) tumors.

-Intradural-Extramedullary (inside the dura) tumors grow within the spinal canal (under the membrane that covers the spinal cord) but outside of the nerves.
-Usually these tumors are benign and slow growing.
-However, they can cause symptoms of pain and weakness.
+An intradural-extramedullary (inside the dura) tumor grows under the outermost layer (dura) that covers the spinal cord but outside of the spinal cord.
+Usually these tumors are benign and slow-growing.
+They can cause symptoms of pain and weakness.

-- Meningiomas that occur in the membranes surrounding the spinal cord and are usually benign but may be malignant.
-These tumors are more common in middle age and elderly women.
+- Meningiomas that occur in the membranes surrounding the spinal cord and are more common in women who are middle age or older.4

 - Nerve sheath tumors (schwannomas and neurofibromas) that arise from the nerve roots that come off the spinal cord.
-Again, this type of tumor is usually benign and slow growing, and it may be years before any neurological problems occur.
+These tumors may be present for many years before causing neurological symptoms.

 An intramedullary tumor grows inside the spinal cord and typically arises from the cells that provide physical support and insulation for the nervous system (glial cells).
 These tumors occur most often in the cervical spine (neck).5 They tend to be benign, and surgery to remove the tumor may be difficult.
 The two most common types of intramedullary tumors are astrocytomas and ependymomas.

 Collecting as much information about the spinal tumor’s type and location, as well as the symptoms it is causing, is critical for reaching an accurate diagnosis.